stories

 “Perfect!” she said and then she let him be.

-I thought about telling this story at my meeting today but I didn’t end up doing it because I thought, well...
-It didn’t have much to do with addiction.
+I thought about telling this story at my meeting today but I didn’t end up doing it because I thought, well, it didn’t have much to do with addiction.
 Instead, I told a story about my grandfather.
 He’s dead now but he was alive when I was still in my early twenties.

 It got to a point with him where he had to be in a nursing home despite his drinking problem.
 My parents had to look for a place that would essentially turn a blind eye to his drinking problem.
-They’d monitor it and mitigate it, but if he wanted a scotch and soda at twelve o’ clock, they weren’t going to turn him down.
+They’d monitor it and mitigate it, but if he wanted a scotch and soda at noon, they weren’t going to turn him down.
 The best thing the nurses could do was water down his drinks before four, that way, they could still have him standing in the cafeteria for dinner time.

-There was this one time that I called my mom when she was out there and we talked on the phone for a while about other things besides Grandpa.
-Before the call ended though, she told me, “By the way, if your Grandpa calls you sometime this week, tell him, ‘Enjoy the shirt!’”
-My mother had gotten him a dress shirt and told him that it was from me, that I’d picked it out specifically for him.
+My mother had gotten him a shirt and told him that it was from me, that I’d picked it out specifically for him.
 On the phone, she told me that he loved it, he loved it.
-And, it was also the only way she could get him to change his shirt.
+And, she decided to mention that the shirt was also the only way that she could get him to change.
 It was the only way she could get him to change his clothes.
+“I wanted him to try on the shirt,” you know?
 He’d been wearing the same outfit for two months at that point and he refused to shower.
 “He doesn’t like the women bathing him,” she said.

 So the next time my mother planned on going there, I wanted to join her.
-I thought she might not want me to come but when I brought it up she was happy about it.
+Part of me thought she might not want me to come, but when I brought it up she was excited about it.
 I guess she always wanted a road companion.
-My dad never joined her, but my mom’s siblings sometimes joined her.
+My dad never joined her.
+Sometimes my mom’s siblings joined her.
 They never drove together though.
 They all lived in different parts of the country.
 But when one of my uncles or aunts joined my mom, my dad felt less obligated to go.
+Of course, there were always hidden parts of his decision that were loud enough to be known but not spoken on.

 He sometimes talked to me about it, about my mother’s trips, about my grandpa.
 It always happened when we were alone.
 I could never reveal the gritty details of our conversations to my mother.
 My dad knew more details than I did, about what was really going on out there, and my mother knew all of my dad’s opinions but none of the adjectives that he used to back them up.

 Inside, the receptionist’s desk was surrounded by white receding staircases, like a mansion.
-It felt they’d put the front desk where a piano should be.
+It felt like they’d put the front desk where a piano should be.
 Nurses and other staffers were walking around the lobby, wheeling aimless seniors, each of them with their own, small team of professionals.
 Some of the staffers came out from a hallway on the right and motioned for us to follow them.
-They took my mom to see my Grandpa’s room.
+They took my mom to see my grandpa’s room.
 I followed.
 He was sitting alone in there, in a wheelchair, not watching TV or anything.

 My mother walked into the room first and his expression didn’t move much.
 His face was low and hanging, not surprised, almost as if she was another nurse he’d been waiting on.
 I came in a second later.
-I felt that I was part of some grand reveal perpetuated by my mother, so I decided to lean into it.
-My Grandpa’s expression definitely changed when I walked in.
+I felt that I was a part of some grand reveal perpetuated by my mother, so I decided to lean into it.
+My grandpa’s expression definitely changed when I walked in.

-At my meeting, I looked around at everyone before I told them that his expresseion wasn’t what I had expected.
+At my meeting, I looked around at everyone before I told them that his expression wasn’t what I had expected.
 Maybe in some movie somewhere, about the relationship between a grandfather and his grandson, he’d stand up from his chair for the first time in ten days and hug me and smile.
 He’d hold my shoulders and say my name, whispering that it was good to see me.

-Then I thought, like, maybe those three, giant hero sandwiches and three diet Pepsi bottles, weren’t even for three, man-children triplets back in her Upper West Side apartment.
-They were actually just for her.
 That would have been a funny thing to end with.
-The image of her eating all three of those hero sandwiches in one sitting, like, she’d heard so much about these “bacon, egg and cheese sandwiches” that she had to try them for herself.
+The image of her eating all three of those hero sandwiches in one sitting, like, she’d heard so much about these extravagant “bacon, egg and cheese sandwiches” that she had to try them for herself!

 And then I imagined something more; her in her home, not her even eating all of them in one sitting, but rather, eating one, maybe half a one, and then saving the rest for later, to eat over the course of the week.
 She’d have a half a hoagie and a small glass of Pepsi every morning, just to get her day going.